Ermadragon/Document-Management-and-RAG-based-Q-A-system/README.md

 Similarly API requests for the other endpoints can be given with the required data.

 Note: Replace the HuggingFaceHub token and PostgreSQL login password in config.py with the required values.
+Moreover, pgvector extension of PostgreSQL is required for the application.